ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Durability for items is a nice idea, having to repair them.
 Death is not always -1 level or whatever, the penalties can change.
 Stealing the bird from a nest and raise it
+Roulette - good idea from ff14, daily bonus, and helps lower players get matches Item need vs greed. can only need on your own class.

 NPC